yabe-diverta/openapi-typescript-codegen/README.md

 > NodeJS library that generates Typescript clients based on the OpenAPI specification.

 #### Why?

 -   Frontend ❤️ OpenAPI, but we do not want to use JAVA codegen in our builds.
 -   Quick, lightweight, robust and framework agnostic.
 -   Supports generation of Typescript clients.
 -   Supports generations of fetch and XHR http clients.
-- Supports OpenAPI specification v2.0 and v3.0.
 -   Supports JSON and YAML files for input.

 ## Known issues:

 -   If you use enums inside your models / definitions then those enums are now inside a namespace with the same name as your model.
 This is called declaration merging.
 However Babel 7 now support compiling of Typescript and right now they do not support namespaces.

 ## Installation